spajus/activetodo/README.md

 # Raises error after 2014-02-28
 XXX 'Dirty hack, must refactor', deadline: '2014-02-28', warn_only: false

+# In Rails, if you want it to log warnings in production, use `ignore_production` = false
+# By default it will do nothing in production
+TODO 'Remove unused class LegacyModel', deadline: '2015-01-04', ignore_production: false
 ```

 `TODO`, `FIXME` and `XXX` all have same interface: `TODO(<message>, [options_hash])`